crweiner/hacktoberfest-swag-list/README.md

   - 3 valid PRs for ToolJet stickers, T-shirt, water bottle
   - 4 valid PRs for ToolJet stickers, T-shirt, Hoodie, water bottle
   - Top contributors: Special prizes
-- **How to sign up**: One can directly contibute to their Hacktoberfest 2021 repsiotory.
+- **How to sign up**: One can directly contribute to their Hacktoberfest 2021 repsiotory.
 - **Issues**: [Hacktoberfest issues](https://github.com/ToolJet/ToolJet/blob/develop/CONTRIBUTING.md)
 - **Notes**:
   - ToolJet have tagged issues on Github with the label good first issue for people who are not familiar with ToolJet's codebase.
 You can view them at: Issues for newcomers.